BradHutchings/Mmojo-Server-v1/docs/4-Prepare-to-Build-Mmojo-Server.md

 Brad Hutchings<br/>
 brad@bradhutchings.com

-The third step in building Mmojo Server is to clone the mmojo-server repo, fix problems that affect building with Cosmopolitan, add some features for Mmojo Server, and build a native Mmojo Server for the build platform.
-You don't need to do this.
-It's a good check to make sure the mmojo-server code is in order.
+The fourth step in building Mmojo Server is to clone the mmojo-server repo, fix problems that affect building with Cosmopolitan, and add some features for Mmojo Server.

 Skip ahead to: [5.
 Build Mmojo Server - Native](5-Build-Mmojo-Server-Native.md).